adixks/Real-Time-Stock-Menager/README.md

-# 🚀 Microcurrency Exchange System
+# 🚀 Real-Time Stock Menager
 Welcome to the Microcurrency Exchange System, a microservices architecture for currency exchange information retrieval and processing!

 ## Tools and Components 🔧